python/mypy/mypyc/doc/introduction.rst

 Mypyc is currently alpha software.
 It's only recommended for production use cases with careful testing, and if you are willing to contribute fixes or to work around issues you will encounter.

+Mypyc generated code is to be compiled for each major Python release;
+it uses functions beyond the stable ABI (a.k.a. ``abi3``).